 A set of measurements is acquired.

-The set of measurements is fit to a dynamic model to provide a solution state (cf. references [2], [3], [4], [5], and [12]), which is found by minimizing the differences between measurements and reference values corresponding to the measurements.
+A dynamic model is fit to a set of measurements to provide a solution state (cf. references [2], [3], [4], [5], and [12]), which is found by minimizing the differences between measurements and reference values corresponding to the measurements.

 The solution state may be used in the model to predict the future state.